Jefiozie/ngx-aws-deploy/README.md

 # NGX-AWS-DEPLOY

-Deploy your Angular app to Amazon S3 directly from the Angular CLI.
+☁️🚀 Deploy your Angular app to Amazon S3 directly from the Angular CLI  🚀☁️

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)